 For purposes of this section, commercial and industrial customers shall be defined as customers with demands equal to or greater than 500 kW.

+For purposes of this section, a long-term contract shall be defined as a contract for energy greater than or equal to one-year in length.